 It is hoped that someday this segment will connect at its northern end with the Sweeney Ridge Trail, which leads to the San Francisco Bay Discovery Site.
 The Portola Expedition crossed over Sweeney Ridge in 1769 and became the first Western party to lay eyes on this area and what is now San Francisco Bay.
 The original inhabitants of the area were the Shalshone tribe.

-The area received its name from Portola's chaplain and diarist, Father Francisco Palou, who named it San Andreas in honour of the saint's feast day.
+The area received its name from Portola's chaplain and diarist, Father Francisco Palou, who named it San Andreas in honor of the saint's feast day.
 Descending Sweeney Ridge, Portola made camp in an area that is now beneath the waters of San Andreas Lake.
 A sign at the trail entrance on Hillcrest Boulevard points to the spot.

 See the complete Crystal Springs Trail Map.